GovTechSG/TechBiz-Documentation/create-subscription-acc/request-for-techbiz-account.md

-## Step 3 - Select SGTS products for subscription
+## Step 3: Select SGTS products for subscription

 In **Select product(s)**, choose the required **SGTS products** and click **Next**.

-## Step 4 - Select plans for subscription
+## Step 4: Select subscription plans

 1. In **Select plan(s)**, go to the required product tab and select subscription plans for the selected SGTS products.